m93a/AbsoluteUnit.js/README.md

   unit('400 N').div('10 cm^2').toString()  // "400 kPa"
   ```

-  Specifying a unit system other than `'auto'` will force UnitMath to use the specified system.
+  Specifying a unit system other than `'auto'` will force AbsoluteUnit.js to use the specified system.
 Use the `config` function to apply the system everywhere, or use the `format` function to apply to a single statement:

   ```js
   unit = unit.config({ system: 'us' })